econoalchemist/Foundation-Passport/08 Passport + Sparrow.md

 ![](assets/sparrow34.png)

 The main point here is that your Passport is the required signing device while your Sparrow Wallet is your interface, transaction builder, & broadcaster.
-In this configuration, Sparrow Wallet can do many things like catalog addresses and build transactions but without the signature from your Passport, Sparrow Wallet cannot authorize spending of any bitcoin.
+In this configuration, Sparrow Wallet can do many things like catalog addresses and build transactions but without the signature from your Passport, Sparrow Wallet cannot authorize spending of any bitcoin secured by the Passport.

-You should now be able to connect your Passport with Sparrow Wallet and sign transactions via QR code or microSD card.
+You should now be able to connect your Passport with Sparrow Wallet and sign transactions via QR code or microSD card in a single signature manner.
+In the next section, multisig configurations will be explained.